Digital Rendering Courtesy Synoesis Visualization Studio, synoesis.com

 A Landmark’s History

 Designed by renowned architect James Renwick, Jr., the building once served as a hospital for a devastating pandemic and as a nursing school for the frontlines.
-It is hard to imagine a more fitting site to memorialize those we lost to COVID-19 as well as scientific advances and the frontline workers fighting viral and infectious disease.
+It is hard to imagine a more fitting site to memorialize those we lost to diseases like COVID-19 as well as the scientific advances and the frontline workers fighting viral and infectious disease.

 The gothic structure is our country’s only landmark ruin.
 It is registered as a federal, state and city landmark.